University of Tartu

 This paper aims to test the similarity of the results of on-screen eye tracking compared to mobile eye tracking in the context of first fixation location on stimuli.

-Three studies were conducted altogether with 117 participants, where the authors compared both methods: stationary eye tracking (Tobii Pro X2-60) and mobile eye tracking (Tobii Pro Glasses 2).
+Three studies were conducted altogether with 117 participants, where the authors compared both methods: stationary eye tracking and mobile eye tracking.

 The studies revealed that the reported average first fixation locations from stationary and mobile eye tracking are different.
 Stationary eye tracking is more affected by a centre fixation bias.
 Based on the research, it can be concluded that stationary eye tracking is not always suitable for studying consumer perception and behaviour because of the centre viewing bias.